 (Not) Replacing your factory radio

-Removing and replacing the Countyman's factory radio isn't impossible, but it's really not advisable.
+Removing and replacing the Countryman's factory radio isn't impossible, but it's really not advisable.

 For one thing, the radio is built into the gigantic speedometer in the center of the dash, so nothing would fit there anyway.
 For another thing, just getting to the radio is a fiendishly complex process that involves a tedious amount of panel and part removal.
 This is not a job for the casual weekend DIY-er.

 And for yet another thing (the main thing, actually), you'd have to remove the airbag located under the glove box.
-This is a thing we absolutely do not recommend.
-Messing about with airbags is incredibly unwise, so just don't.
+We do not recommend doing this.
+Messing around with airbags is incredibly unwise, so just don't.

 The base model's front doors house 4" full-range speakers (Crutchfield Research Photo)